NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 There are two steps after the `call` is executed.
 First, it push the return address onto the top of stack; second, it jumps to the address of the called function.
 N.B. the return address is the address of the instruction immediately following the `call`.
 See page 255.

-See the sequence of stages of `call` and `ret` in Page 4.8 and Practice Problem 4.16 to know more details of these instructions.
+See the sequence of stages of `call` and `ret` in page 406 and Practice Problem 4.16 to know more details of these instructions.

 (2) `ret`